Writer/Surfer

 Cons: Limited structure and support, leather is not waterproof

-Sizing Recommendation: For half sizes, size up to nearest full size
+Sizing Recommendation: For half sizes, size up to the nearest full size

-While the Fields have some arch support, it’s pretty minimal compared to others on our list.
+While the Fields have some arch support, it’s pretty minimal compared to the Olukai Tuahine or Rainbow Double Layer (after the initial break-in period).
 As is the structure of the sandal overall.
 But minimalism and simplicity are also what make the Fields such a versatile and stylish sandal.
-The branding is muted, there’s no ornate stitching.
+The branding is muted, and there’s no ornate stitching.
 Everything feels to the point, the way a classic leather sandal should.
 We should note that the colorway we tested did feature a bright blue sole, but other colorways feature more subdued colors.

 Check Price on Amazon